-Kernodle was loved by many and she was one of a kind, her sister says.
+Kernodle was loved by many and was one of a kind, her sister said.

 “You rarely get to meet someone like Xana,” Jazzmin Kernodle said.
 “She was so positive, funny and was loved by everyone who met her.
 She was so lighthearted, and always lifted up a room.”

-Kernodle’s family is “at a loss for words” as to what happened, she says.
+Kernodle’s family is “at a loss for words” as to what happened, she said.

 “Our hearts go out to Kaylee, Maddie and Ethan and all their families as well,” Kernodle said.
 “They were all amazing people and were loved so much.
 My sister was so lucky to have them in her life.”